 Glue your snowman onto the heart to form the feet and you’re all finished!

-Now I just nestle my little snowmen in among the branches of my tree but you can certainly add an ornament hook or some string to hang them with if you prefer.
+Now I just nestle my little snowmen in among the branches of my tree.
+However, you can certainly add an ornament hook or some string to hang them with if you prefer.
 Because they will stand up, these make adorable little table favors too!
-Leave off the feet and you can hot glue these onto pencils as cute holiday pencil toppers, making them fun stocking stuffers.
+Leave off the feet and you can hot glue these onto pencils as cute holiday pencil toppers.
+They make fun stocking stuffers.

 Shirley Wood says